 We will seek to appoint local suppliers and community partners and provide jobs and training opportunities for First Nations people.

 What is the project timeframe?

-Lendlease plans to lodge a development application in 2022 that will detail plans for the precinct, with the project to be delivered to the community in 2024.
+Lendlease plans to lodge a development application in 2022 that will detail plans for the precinct, with the current program delivering the project to the community in 2024.